 But I don’t think I’d ever actually go through with it, not for anything less than the death of the people I love most and a disgustingly lucrative job.
-I am far too comfortable and too content and too scared to leave San Francisco any time soon.

 I’m trying, and sometimes it doesn’t work particularly well.
 (Especially not lately.
 It feels immorally self-indulgent to be contemplating my career when this country is hurtling back into the 1800s and this planet is hurtling toward total catastrophe.)

 So to help myself, here’s a partial list of things I’ve done over the past month-ish that have made me feel like a productive human:

 - convinced the cat that I am worth cuddling with